Simultaneous free-surface profilometry and subsurface velocimetry with fringe projection and PIV: Introduction

 A more severe limitation of deflection methods arises when surface slopes become too large.
 This causes ray crossing (caustics), which destroys the unique mapping between the pattern and its image and prevents accurate estimation of the displacement.
 Even in the absence of ray crossing, strong distortions can cause displacement estimation algorithms to fail.
 As a result, many flows of interest, such as wind-generated surface ripples, are outside the practical range of deflection methods.

 Projection-based techniques can accommodate much larger surface gradients.
-A widely used approach illuminates the free surface with a thin laser sheet to obtain profile measurements. \citet{Bonmarin1989} used this technique for qualitative measurements of breaking waves, and \citet{Duncan1999} improved upon this by adding fluorescein dye to the water, enabling automatic profile detection.
+A widely used approach illuminates the free surface with a thin laser sheet to obtain profile measurements. \citet{Bonmarin1989} used this technique for qualitative measurements of breaking waves, and \citet{Duncan1999} added fluorescein dye to the water, which enabled automatic profile detection.
 This approach, now commonly referred to as laser-induced fluorescence (LIF), is readily combined with PIV when measurements are made in a vertical plane \citep{Buckley2017}.
 In this configuration, the same laser can be used for both PIV and LIF, with optical filters preventing cross-contamination between cameras.
 More recently, \citet{vanMeerkerk2020} extended LIF by scanning the laser line in the transverse direction, producing three-dimensional point clouds of the free surface, though with limited resolution in the scanning direction.

 Structured light methods analyse the distortion of a pattern projected onto the surface, relative to the same pattern on a flat reference plane.
 While the projected pattern may take different forms, the underlying principle remains the same: when the incident light is not normal to the surface, a change in surface height induces a lateral shift in the point where the ray intersects the surface, which is recorded by a camera and analysed algorithmically.
 Various patterns have been employed, including dots, lines, grids and sinusoidal fringes, with a trade-off between robustness and spatial resolution.
 Simpler patterns, such as dot grids, are computationally efficient and robust but limited in resolution by the dot spacing, whereas sinusoidal fringe patterns provide per-pixel height measurements at the cost of increased computational complexity and sensitivity to large gradients.